tardis-sn/tardis/docs/physics/montecarlo/index.rst

 Monte Carlo Iteration
 *********************

+After setting up the simulation, TARDIS runs the simulation using the ``.run()`` method.
+This runs several Monte Carlo iterations (which will be described in the links below), corresponding to the number of iterations specified in the :ref:`Monte Carlo Configuration <montecarlo-config>`.
+As will be decribed in :ref:`est_and_conv` and :ref:`spectrum`, most of these iterations will eventually be used to calculate the steady-state plasma properties, with the last iteration being used to determine the spectrum.

 The following pages provide a very basic introduction to Monte Carlo radiative transfer techniques as they are used in TARDIS.
 All the information listed here can also be found in various papers by L. Lucy and in the main TARDIS publication